QuirkyCort/nethelper/README.md

 This module was originally created to facilitate a class on creating multiplayer games in Pygame Zero.
 It designed to be simple for beginner programmers to use, and will not be as full featured or efficient as other networking libraries.

+## Features
+* Work over the internet or LAN
+* Designed specifically for game networking (...send and receive never blocks, messages are batched)
+* Very simple to use
+* No dependencies or installation.
+Just download and import one file.

+## How it Works

 ## Starting the Server
 For this module to work, you will require a message relay server.
 To start the server, simply run the module as a script.